mattzeunert/mattzeunert.github.io/_posts/2022-01-20-saas-payment-by-bank-transfer.md

 ## Notes

-Someone mentioned that you it's possible to mostly automated the bank transfers and reconciliation.
+Someone mentioned that it's possible to mostly automate the bank transfers and reconciliation.
 I think this makes sense if bank transfers are your main payment methods and don't involve a resource-intensive procurement process.